FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - __sample__
   - Type: Sample
   - Multiple: True
   - Description: The sample which was measured
 - __analysis__
   - Type: Analysis
   - Description: The method which is used to gain the data
 - __solvent__
   - Type: string
   - Description: Name of the solvent
 - __conducting_salt__
   - Type: string
   - Description: Name of the used salt
 - __conducting_salt_concentration__
-  - Type: Concentration_units
+  - Type: ConcentrationUnits
   - Description: Concentration of the conducting salt
 - __electrode_setup__
-  - Type: Electrode_setup
+  - Type: ElectrodeSetup
   - Description: Name of the used electrode materials

 ### Sample

 - __name_product__
   - Type: string
   - Description: The name of the product